hwdegroot/share-secret-safely/README.md

     python wsgi_app/run_test.py

+### Coverage

+THe latest coverage reports are available on [gitlab pages](https://hwdegroot.gitlab.io/secret-sharing)

 ## Sentry

-Set your `SENTRY_DSN` environment to connect to sentry Use the following environment vasr to configure
+Set your `SENTRY_DSN` environment to connect to sentry Use the following environment vars to configure

 * `SENTRY_ENVIRONMENT`
 * `APP_VERSION`